What to Include on an Invoice: Must Haves to Get Paid

 - Invoice issue date and payment due date

-- Date the services or goods were provided (supply date)
+- Date the services or products were provided (supply date)

 - Amounts charged for each line item

-- Total amount owed, including taxes and discounts
+- Total amount due, including taxes and discounts

 - Payment terms and payment methods